Why Duck Hunting is the Perfect First Date

 I can tell you what my wife and I did on one of our very first dates that seemed to work.
-She’s still with me and puts up with me, so I consider it proof that my system is flawless — I took her duck hunting.
+She’s still with me and puts up with me, so I consider it proof that my system is flawless — I took her duck hunting for a first date.

 Is She In?

-First things first, you’ve got to get her to agree to it.
+First things first, you’ve got to get her to agree on duck hunting.
 If she’s not much of a hunter, this might take some convincing.
-So, stick to the high points.
-Mention how enjoyable it is, and how you can talk and be social while you’re hunting.
+Stick to the high points, mention how enjoyable it is and how you can talk and be social while you’re hunting.
 Talk about how much fun it is to see the dog work, and how beautiful the sky is when the sun peaks over the marsh.

-Of course, skip the parts about how much work it is to set the decoys, how dirty the blind is because you never clean it, or the fact that there is no dog — she will retrieve all the ducks because she’s the newbie in the blind.
+Skip the parts about how much work it is to set the decoys, how dirty the blind is because you never clean it, or the fact that there actually is no dog.
+She will be the one retrieving all the ducks, because she’s the newbie in the blind.
 Hey, rules are rules on that last one.
 You can’t go making exceptions just because she looks hot in hip boots.

-Part of setting those expectations would be to explain how it all works ahead of time, so she knows what she’s getting into.
-Explain why she needs camo and what type of camo to wear.
+Part of setting those expectations should be explaining the game plan ahead of time, so she knows what she’s getting into.
+Explain why she needs to stay low when ducks fly in and what type of camo to wear.
 Talk about avoiding anything flashy, like big shiny earrings.
 And remember to focus on the positive aspects of hunting.

-And to all the single lady duck hunters out there — this also applies to you: Take that guy you just met to the duck blind because you’ll find out if he’s worthy in short order.
+And to all the single lady duck hunters out there, this also applies to you.
+Take that guy you just met to the duck blind before sunrise, and you’ll find out in short order if he’s worthy or not.

 Make sure you bring coffee for her and maybe some breakfast.
-She gets bonus points if she has her own long underwear, camo and neck gaiter.
+She gets bonus points if she has her own long underwear, Drake Eqwader 3-1 Camo Parka and neck gaiter.
 She gets double bonus points if she skips the makeup, and triple if she is willing to paint up her face with blackout like the Duck Commander.

 There are a couple ways to go about this.
 If she’s not comfortable with a shotgun, have her do some shooting before you go.
 Be patient if she doesn’t get it right away.
 Remember, you undoubtedly didn’t either when you got started.